AndersDeath/diary2/000-current.md

 # 12 May - Friday - Kaş - 225 day of immigration

 This day was full of meetings.
 I talked a lot about different things to many people.
 It was quite nice and cool.
 I relaxed finally.
 Last week was really hard and I felt really bad.
 Now everything is much better.
 I was writing code and did a lot of interesting things today.
 It was a pleasure to dive back into work.
+I think that only activities help me not to go crazy